 So, how to avoid this negative workplace behavior?

 First of all, you should ensure that your workplace resources, like meeting rooms and desks, are bookable through a calendaring tool, like Microsoft Outlook.
-Once employees are able book resources in their calendars, you can add extra visibility to your workplace with meeting room displays and meeting dashboards.
+Once employees are able to book resources in their calendars, you can add extra visibility to your workplace with meeting room displays and meeting dashboards.
 This makes it easy for employees to see the availability and occupancy of rooms – thereby quickly identifying who booked the room.

 #2 Avoid ghost meetings